openid/connect/openid-4-vc-security-and-trust-1_0.md

 -> MITM?
 -> Redirect URIs?

-## Privacy Requirement P-80
+## Privacy Requirement P-80 {#privacy-requirement-p-80}

 > The protocol must ensure that the Issuer cannot learn where the
 > End-User uses the Credential.

-The interaction between the Holder and the Verifier is not inherently tied to any interaction between either the Holder and the Issuer or the Verifier and the Issuer, with the following (potential) exceptions:
+The interaction between the Wallet and the Verifier is not inherently tied to any interaction between either the Wallet and the Issuer or the Verifier and the Issuer, with the following (potential) exceptions:

- * The Holder may need to retrieve a new credential from the Issuer before presenting it to the Verifier.
-Reasons can include that the credential has expired, that the Holder has removed the credential, or that the Wallet needs a new credential to present to the Verifier in order to avoid correlation.
-The point in time when such an interaction happens may leak information about the Holder's actions, but is usually a weak correlation vector.
+ * The Wallet may need to retrieve a new credential from the Issuer before presenting it to the Verifier.
+Reasons can include that the credential has expired, that the Wallet has removed the credential, or that the Wallet needs a new credential to present to the Verifier in order to avoid correlation.
+The point in time when such an interaction happens may leak information about the Wallet's actions, but is usually a weak correlation vector.
  * The Verifier may need to retrieve a signature verification key, revocation information or other data from the Issuer before verifying